jesseduffield/jesseduffield.github.io/_posts/2025-2-15-Mr-Internet.md

 Two robot guards hauled me down a long hallway towards my doom.

 Tied to a chair in my dank prison cell, as a torture drill inched towards me, I thought to myself: _all this over paper mario?!
 For fuck's sake!_.
 Then I closed my eyes, imagined myself back in the stillness of the temple, and for a moment, I felt peace.

+---

+_Credit to my friend Dom for actually experiencing the paper mario thing with a stranger on twitter: we still don't know how it was possible_